pinheiroGroup/Kinbiont.jl/README.md

 - `ub_param::Vector{Float64}`: Upper bounds of the model parameters.

-The Key arguments are :
+ Key Arguments:

 - `param= lb_param .+ (ub_param.-lb_param)./2`: Initial guess for the model parameters.
 - `integrator =KenCarp4(autodiff=true)' sciML integrator
 - `optmizator =   BBO_adaptive_de_rand_1_bin_radiuslimited()` optimizer from optimizationBBO
 - `do_plot=true`: Whether to generate plots or not.
 - `path_to_plot="NA"`: Path to save the plots.
-- `pt_avg=7`: Number of points to generate the initial condition.
+- `pt_avg=7`: Number of points to generate the initial condition or do the rolling avg smoothing.
 - `smoothing=false`: Whether to apply smoothing to the data or not.
 - `type_of_loss:="RE" `: Type of loss function to be used. (options= "RE", "L2", "L2_derivative" and "blank_weighted_L2")
 - `blank_array=zeros(100)`: Data of all blanks in single array.